How-to☁️ Cloud Storage

 - Messages — attachments in iMessage threads get stored here if Messages in iCloud is on

 Write down your total usage.
 That tells you whether you can realistically fit in 5 GB free or whether you'll need to migrate everything.
+It also tells you which paid tier you're actually leaving — and what it costs you each month:

 Before moving anything, delete the obvious waste: